On the infinite time horizon approximation for L\'evy-driven McKean-Vlasov SDEs with common noise: Introduction

 The existence and uniqueness theory for strong solutions of McKean-Vlasov SDEs under Lipschitz and linear growth conditions (with respect to both the state variable and the measure) is well-established (see, e.g., \cite{Meleard1996}, \cite{Sznitman1991}).
-Wang \cite{Wang2018} establishes well-posedness via Picard iteration method resolving pathwise intractability in the Brownian-driven case.
-In the context of delay McKean-Vlasov SDEs with super-linear drift, Bao et al. \cite{Bao20242437} propose a Milstein-based antithetic MLMC framework attaining optimal complexity without L\'evy area simulation under Brownian noise.
-Liu et al. \cite{HHL2024} establish strong and weak well-posedness of McKean-Vlasov SDEs under locally monotone coefficients in state and distribution variables, and derived a large deviation principle with applications to granular media, plasma, kinetic, porous media, and Navier-Stokes equations.
+Wang~\cite{Wang2018} establishes well-posedness via the Picard iteration method, resolving the pathwise intractability in the case of SDEs driven by Brownian motion.
+In the context of delay McKean-Vlasov SDEs with super-linear drift, Bao et al.~\cite{Bao20242437} propose a Milstein-based antithetic MLMC framework attaining optimal complexity without L\'evy area simulation under Brownian noise.
+Liu et al.~\cite{LWZ2021} establish concentration inequalities, exponential convergence in the Wasserstein metric $\mathcal{W}_1$, and uniform-in-time propagation of chaos for McKean-Vlasov systems via reflection coupling and new cost functions, with applications to multi-well confinement and bounded interaction potentials.

-Compared with Brownian-driven McKean-Vlasov SDEs, the McKean-Vlasov SDEs driven by L\'evy processes have been much less studied.
-Bao and Wang \cite{Bao2025} establish existence, uniqueness, and multiplicity of stationary distributions for L\'evy-driven McKean-Vlasov SDEs.
-Song et al. \cite{Liu2023} develop large and moderate deviation principles, along with explicit rate functions, for L\'evy-driven McKean-Vlasov SDEs using a weak-convergence approach.
+Compared with McKean-Vlasov SDEs driven by Brownian motion, the McKean-Vlasov SDEs driven by L\'evy processes have been much less studied.
+Bao and Wang~\cite{Bao2025} establish existence, uniqueness, and multiplicity of stationary distributions for McKean-Vlasov SDEs driven by L\'evy processes.
+Song et al.~\cite{Liu2023} develop large and moderate deviation principles, along with explicit rate functions, for McKean-Vlasov SDEs driven by L\'evy processes using a weak-convergence approach.
 In \cite{Jourdain2008}, Jourdain et al. investigate the existence, uniqueness, and particle approximations for McKean-Vlasov SDEs driven by L\'evy processes.
-More recently, Mehri et al. \cite{Mehri2020} and Neelima et al. \cite{Neelima2020} address the well-posedness and propagation of chaos results for McKean-Vlasov SDEs with delay driven by L\'evy noise.
+More recently, Mehri et al.~\cite{Mehri2020} and Neelima et al.~\cite{Neelima2020} address the well-posedness and propagation of chaos results for McKean-Vlasov SDEs with delay driven by L\'evy noise.
+Bao et al.~\cite{Bao20254} establish strong well-posedness of McKean-Vlasov SDEs driven by L\'evy processes under weak monotonicity and coercivity, prove both weak and strong propagation of chaos, and extend the results to systems with common noise.